 Using a planner or calendar app on your phone, schedule in all of these events.

-BETTER: Glance At Your CALENDAR First Thing In The Morning
+BETTER: Review Your Calendar In The Morning

 Every morning, look at your planner or calendar to remind yourself what needs to be achieved that day and what's coming up next.
 Too often do we make a list or a plan and fail to monitor our progress.